Diving in the Maldives

-More of the Maldives is underwater than above.
+More of the Maldives is covered by the underwater than the land.
 Therefore it is not surprising that the Maldives is known the world over as one of the premier dive destinations of the world.

 The outside reefs of the atolls are the fortresses that defend the Maldives from the strong elements.
 They are solid and impenetrable.

-Across the channels and within the atolls are thilas, sentinels of rocks that spring from the ocean floor up to within a few meters of the water surface.
-The thilas attract a variety of marine life and provide a spectacular change of scenery.
+Across the channels and within the atolls are Thila, sentinels of rocks that spring from the ocean floor up to within a few meters of the water surface.
+The Thila attract a variety of marine life and provide a spectacular change of scenery.

 One essential feature in each resort in the Maldives is its dive centre.
-Although dive centres at different resorts may vary in size and the facilities they offer, all dive centres without exception, accept all types of international certificates and offer equipment for rental and the services of professional multilingual dive instructors.
+Most of the local islands which has guest houses also provide the opportunity for diving.
+Although dive centres at different islands may vary in size and the facilities they offer, all dive centres without exception, accept all types of international certificates and offer equipment for rental and the services of professional multilingual dive instructors.

 Dive centres operate dive trips daily throughout the year.
 All dive boats are equipped with radio, life jackets, flag, oxygen and medical kits.

-For those learning to dive all resorts conduct open water and advanced dive courses and even specialist courses.
+For those learning to dive all resorts and some local islands which has guest houses conduct open water and advanced dive courses and even specialist courses.
 Most dive centres also houses educational and library facilities and regularly entertain divers with slide and video presentations.

 The best way to appreciate the underwater world of the Maldives is to go slowly, conserving energy and looking around carefully.
 Nothing compares with a slow drift dive along a reef edge, the gentle currents carrying the diver along as a harmless observer of the environment.